Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 You can customize pretty much everything:

-- the app's `name`, by default the one you gave in the command line
+- the application `name`, by default the one you gave in the command line
-- the `clientApp`'s name, by default `0`, as you usually have only one app in your CLI project
+- the `clientApp` name, by default `0`, as you usually have only one app in your CLI project
 - the `appId`, used by `withServerTransition()`, by default `serverApp`
-- `outDir`, the output directory of the build, by default `dist-server/`
-- `root`, the source directory, by default `src`
-- `index`, the name of the index file, by default `index.html`
-- `main`, the name of the entry point, by default `main.server.ts`
-- `test`, the entry point for the tests, by default `test.ts`
-- `tsConfigFileName`, the name of the TS config file, by default `tsconfig.server.json`
-- `testTsconfigFileName`, the name of the TS config file for the tests, by default `tsconfig.spec.json`
-- `appDir`, the name of the app's directory, by default `app`
-- `rootModuleFileName`, the name of the module file, by default `app.server.module.ts`
-- `rootModuleClassName`, the name of the module class, by default `AppServerModule`
+- and the name of every files mentioned above!

-Note that you'll have to add the deprecated `@angular/http` package even you don't use it, because `@angular/platform-server` still depends on it.
+Note that you'll have to add the deprecated `@angular/http` package even if you don't use it, because `@angular/platform-server` still depends on it.

 Now you should be able to build the application!

     ng build --prod --app=server-app

 And you'll get the bundles in `dist-server/`.
-Than it's up to you to set up a server to use these.
+Than it's up to you to set up a server to use these, probably a NodeJS server, using something like Express and its ngExpressEngine (that's the official example in the [documentation](https://angular.io/guide/universal#server-code)).
+The job of the server will be to answer a request with an HTML generated using the JS bundles from `dist-server`.

-Or you can continue reading, and discover another new feature of the CLI ;) You won't be able to use `ng serve` with this app though (not yet, but I think it's coming!).
+Or you can continue reading, and discover another new feature of the CLI ;).
+You won't be able to use `ng serve` with this app though (not yet, but I think it's coming!).